UAMLDA/ComputingInformation/UAMLDA-Elgato_Tutorial.md

 ### Submit Request to Elgato
 After finishing writing the `submit.sh` file, you need to submit this request to Elgato through terminal.
 You need to firstly login to Elgato through ssh (as stated in the sections above).
-Then you need to access the directory where your `submit.sh` file is stores.
+Then you need to access the directory where your `submit.sh` file is stored.
 For example, if the submit file is stored at `/home/u15/zhengzhongliang/Projects`, then you need to type the following commands to submit the request:
 ```
 $ cd /home/u15/zhengzhongliang/Projects
 $ bsub < submit.sh